-Joan lived in California and Texas as a child.
-She has a degree in English from Texas A&M, with minors in Education and Business.
+Joan has a degree in English from Texas A&M, with minors in Education and Business.
 She taught in high school and middle school before she had her own retail business for ten years in Houston.
 She did Montessori training for the elementary level at the Houston Montessori Center in 1997, and taught in an elementary Montessori classroom for four years.
-She completed the Montessori preschool certification with the NCME-NM teacher training course in Los Alamos in 2010.
-Her son Luke is at Desert Academy, and her son Quinn attends La Mariposa Montessori School.
+She completed the Montessori preschool certification with the NCME-NM teacher training course in White Rock in 2010.
+Her hobbies include singing with the Santa Fe Community College Chamber Singers and officiating USA and high school swimming.

 Carolyn grew up in southern California, and moved to Santa Fe in 1989.
 In 2010 she received her International Montessori Diploma for Infants and Toddlers from the North American Montessori Center.
-She has a grown son, Gabriel, and a daughter, Marina, at El Dorado Community School.
 Her background is in music, art, literature and the culinary arts.
 She loves the school and is devoted to the children.

 Julee was born and raised in rural Pennsylvania.
 She grew up Montessori; her mom was a Montessori teacher when Montessori was just entering the U.S in the 1970’s.
 Julee helped in her mom’s schools growing up, beginning her lifelong work with children.
 She attended Carnegie Melon University, studying art and design, before moving to Santa Fe in 1997.
 Julee went back east for a few years to care for her grandfather, and worked in home health care and assisted living.
-She is now the manager of the Eldorado community pool, and a swim instructor working with young children.
-Her daughter, Adelia, is at Children’s Garden Montessori.
+Julee completed her Primary Montessori training at the New Mexico Center for Montessori Education in June 2016.
+She is a swim instructor working with young children.